hotosm/oam-docs/docs/design/621_icons.md

 permalink: design-system/oam-icons/

 title: Iconography
-introduction: Showcase and instructions for the OAM icon library
+introduction: Showcase and instructions for the OAM UI icon library.
 ---

 The OAM Design System includes a small library of UI icons based off [Collecticons](http://collecticons.io/) to be used on web applications.